JetBrains/intellij-sdk-docs/tutorials/build_system/deployment.md

 The resulting JAR/ZIP is located in `build/distributions` and can then be [installed](https://www.jetbrains.com/help/idea/managing-plugins.html#installing-plugins-from-disk) manually.

 ## Providing Your Hub Permanent Token to Gradle
-To deploy a plugin to the plugin repository, you need to supply your [JetBrains Hub Permanent Token](https://plugins.jetbrains.com/docs/marketplace/plugin-upload.html).
+To deploy a plugin to the JetBrains Plugins Repository, you need to supply your [JetBrains Hub Permanent Token](https://plugins.jetbrains.com/docs/marketplace/plugin-upload.html).
 This page describes three options to supply your _Hub Permanent Token_ via Gradle using:
 * Gradle properties,
 * Environment variables,